-When enabled, the Failed Login Policy in WPassword will block further login attempts, should a user reach the configured number of failed login attempts within a period of time, their account will be locked.
+When enabled, MelaPress Login Security’s Failed Logins Policy will limit login attempts.
+Should a user reach the configured number of failed login attempts within a period of time, their account will be locked.

-Once a user is locked out, any further attempts to log in will be met with a warning until either the user is manually unlocked by an administrator, or if desired, the user can begin to re-attempt login’s after a configurable amount of time has passed.
+Once a user is locked out, any further attempts to log in will be met with a warning until either the user is manually unlocked by an administrator, or if desired, the user can begin to re-attempt logging in after a configurable amount of time has passed.

 Why is this policy required?

-Allowing users an unlimited number of login requests regardless of previous failures is a very easy way to leave your site open to attacks such as DDoS and password guessing attacks.
+Allowing users an unlimited number of login attempts regardless of previous failures is a very easy way to leave your site open to attacks such as password guessing attacks.
 So it is crucial to take this into consideration when thinking about your website’s security.

-With WPassword in place, any user trying to login with a bad password will simply have their user blocked, leaving you in control of when they can access your site again.
+With MelaPress Login Security in place, any user who exceeds their login attempt limit will simply have their user blocked, leaving you in control of when they can reaccess your site.

 Enabling the Failed Logins Policy

-The Block Failed Logins Policy is a policy that can be configured site-wide or per specific user role, like all the other policies.
+The Block Failed Logins Policy is a policy that limits login attempts and can be configured site-wide or per specific user role, like all the other policies.

-Configuring the policy is very simple – to begin, simply enable the policy by checking the Enable Block Failed Login Policies checkbox.
-This in turn will allow the settings to be edited.
+Configuring the policy is very simple – to begin, simply enable the policy by checking the Enable Failed Login Policies checkbox.
+In turn, this will allow the settings to be configured.